DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1850

+-   You can now drag messages to the right to reply to the player quickly in chat interface

 ### 0.1849

--   Combat code is re-written to allow showing enemy with zero health when they die before switching screen back, previously is cut off and many player reported it feeling very odd and unnatural
+-   Combat code is re-written to allow showing enemies with zero health when they die before switching screen back, it previously was cut off and many players reported it feeling very odd and unnatural

 ### 0.1848